aceisScope/GCP_DE_Notes/README.md

 -   json api inject tool (python api for example)

 ## Cloud Storage Transfer Service
-use for cloud transfters like AWS -&gt; GCP
+use for cloud transfters like: AWS S3, HTTP sources and other GCS buckets

 -   Storage Transfer Service allows you to quickly import online data into Cloud Storage.
 You can also set up a repeating schedule for